vanguardbackup/vanguard-php-sdk/README.md

 ## Overview

-The Vanguard PHP SDK offers a fluent interface for interacting with Vanguard's API, enabling efficient management of your backup operations.
+The Vanguard PHP SDK provides a fluent interface for interacting with Vanguard's API, enabling efficient management of your backup operations.

 ## API Documentation

-While this SDK provides a convenient way to interact with Vanguard's API, you may sometimes need more detailed information about the specific parameters and responses for each endpoint.
 For comprehensive API documentation, including request/response schemas and example payloads, please refer to our official API documentation:

 [Vanguard API Documentation](https://docs.vanguardbackup.com/api/introduction)

-This resource will be invaluable when constructing requests or handling responses, especially for more complex operations not fully abstracted by the SDK.
+This resource is invaluable when constructing requests or handling responses, especially for complex operations not fully abstracted by the SDK.

 ## Getting Started